 - Preheat oven to 400 degrees F.

-- Heat 2 tablespoon oil in a large saute pan over medium heat.
+- Heat 2 tablespoons oil in a large saute pan over medium heat.
 Add the chilies, frying them in batches until puffed, about 30 seconds.
 Flip over the chilies and cook on the other side.
 Remove from heat and place the chilies in a large bowl.
 Cover with 3 cups hot water, placing a weight on top to keep the chiles submerged.
 Let sit for 30 minutes or until softened.
 Blend the chilies with the soaking liquid until smooth.
 Strain the puree through a fine-mesh strainer, discarding the stem and seeds.

 - Place the tomatillos on a baking sheet.
 Roast until charred and softened, about 15 minutes.